-(1) See the sections entitled "Non-GAAP Financial Measures" and "Reconciliations of Non-GAAP Measures to the Nearest Comparable U.S. GAAP Measures" for more information about the non-GAAP measures referred to within this results announcement.
+(1) See the sections entitled "Information by Segments," "Non-GAAP Financial Measures" and "Reconciliations of Non-GAAP Measures to the Nearest Comparable U.S. GAAP Measures" for more information about the non-GAAP measures referred to within this Interim Report.

-The year-over-year increase was mainly due to an increase in adjusted EBITA as well as a decrease in share-based compensation expense.
+(2) The year-over-year increase was primarily due to the decrease in share-based compensation expense and the increase in adjusted EBITA.

-The year-over-year increases were primarily attributable to the narrowed adjusted EBITA loss of Local consumer services driven by Ele.me's improved unit economics per order and an increase in China commerce adjusted EBITA primarily due to Taobao Deals' and Taocaicai's reduced losses as a result of improved operating efficiency, partly offset by a decrease in customer management revenue.

-The year-over-year change was primarily attributable to an increase in net losses arising from the decrease in market prices of our equity investments in publicly-traded companies and a decrease in share of results of equity method investees, partly offset by an increase in adjusted EBITA.
-We excluded net gains or losses arising from the changes in fair value of our investments from our non-GAAP measurements.

-Each ADS represents eight ordinary shares.
-(5)

-The year-over-year percentages as stated are calculated based on the exact amount and there may be minor differences from the year-over-year percentages calculated based on the RMB amounts after rounding.
+- (3) The year-over-year increases were primarily due to the narrowed adjusted EBITA loss of Local consumer services driven by Ele.me's improved unit economics per order, partly offset by the decrease in China commerce adjusted EBITA.
+The decrease in China commerce adjusted EBITA was primarily due to the decrease in customer management revenue, partly offset by Taobao Deals' and Taocaicai's reduced losses as a result of improved operating efficiency. - (4) The year-over-year changes were primarily attributable to an increase in net losses arising from the decrease in market prices of our equity investments in publicly-traded companies and a decrease in share of results of equity method investee.
+We excluded net gains or losses arising from the changes in fair value of our investments from our non-GAAP measurements. - (5) Each ADS represents eight ordinary shares. - (6) The year-over-year percentages as stated are calculated based on the exact amount and there may be minor differences from the year-over-year percentages calculated based on the RMB amounts after rounding.

-Adjusted EBITA margin
+INFORMATION BY SEGMENTS

-SEPTEMBER QUARTER INFORMATION BY SEGMENTSThe table below sets forth selected financial information of our operating segments for the periods indicated:
+The table below sets forth selected financial information of our operating segments for the periods indicated: